abpframework/abp/docs/en/studio/running-applications.md

 ![manage-run-profiles](images/solution-runner/manage-run-profiles.png)

 When you click *Add New Profile*, it opens the *Create New Profile* window.
 You can provide an arbitrary profile name, which should be unique among the profiles.
 Additionally, the name should only contain letters, numbers, underscores, dashes, and dots in the text.
 When you create a new profile, it stores the JSON file at the specified path.
 You can specify the path `abp-solution-path/etc/abp-studio/run-profiles` for microservice projects or `abp-solution-path/etc/run-profiles` for other project types to adhere to the standard format.
+You can also define *Metadata* and *Secrets* key-value pairs.
 Click *OK* button to save profile.

 ![create-new-profile](images/solution-runner/create-new-profile.png)